ed-digital/ed-react-grid/README.md

 * `drift` — (optional, number) shifts the element by n columns.
 A negative number will drift the column to the left, and a positive to the right.
 This does not affect surrounding columns.
 * `visible` — (optional, defaults to true, boolean) whether or not this column is visible.

 Each property can be overridden for each and any breakpoint.
 Simply prepend the breakpoint name, to the property name, camel-cased.
-For example, if you have a `lg` breakpoint, you can use `lgCols`, `lgLeft`, `lgRight`, `lgDrift`, `lgVisible`.
+The exception is that the breakpoint name is used instead of `cols`.
+For example, if you have a `lg` breakpoint, you can use `lg`, `lgLeft`, `lgRight`, `lgDrift`, `lgVisible`.

 # Grid Settings